All posts

 The writing was polished, but hollow.
 The examples were generic.
 The statistics were outdated.
 I'd been fooled by what the internet is calling "AI slop": content that looks professional but lacks genuine insight, original research, or human expertise.

-If this has happened to you, you're not alone.
-According to recent estimates, over 40% of web content published in 2025 was AI-generated—and that number keeps climbing.
+According to Originality.ai's 2025 State of AI Content Report, over 40% of web content published in 2025 was AI-generated, and that number keeps climbing.
 While AI writing tools have legitimate uses, the flood of low-quality AI content is making it harder to find authentic, trustworthy information online.

-This guide will show you how to detect AI-generated content using the best AI content checker tools available.
-We'll explain how detection technology works, review the top tools (including our own Slop Detector), and teach you manual techniques to spot AI slop on any website.
+This guide shows you how to detect AI-generated content using the best AI content checker tools available.
+We explain how detection technology works, review the top tools (including our own Slop Detector), and teach you manual techniques to spot AI slop on any website.

 What Is AI Slop?

-"AI slop" is the term that's emerged to describe low-quality, AI-generated content that prioritizes volume over value.
-Think of it as digital junk food—filling, but not nutritious.
+"AI slop" is the term that has emerged to describe low-quality, AI-generated content that prioritizes volume over value.
+Think of it as digital junk food: filling, but not nutritious.

 AI Slop vs. Legitimate AI Assistance